avr1/lsd_ceph/README.md

 # lsd_ceph
 Log-structured virtual disk in Ceph

+For instructions on building and deploying this project, check out the BUILDME.md file.

 Source code can be found at ![this](https://github.com/SiddheshRane/librbdbs3) repository.

 ## 1. Vision and Goals of the Project